Kate Bock Rocks The Slopes In A Sports Bra: ‘How To Counteract A Ski Tan’

 Bright sunshine poured across her chiseled shoulders and bare decolletage, as well as reflecting off the surrounding snow and illuminating the rest of her stunning physique.

-Kate accessorized with a pair of thick, down mittens to keep her hands warm, and a bright crimson band slung loosely around her neck.
-The wide, seemingly knitted, piece appeared to be a headband used to keep her hair off of her face that she had temporarily pulled down.
-It was printed in white with large block letters that appeared to spell “perfect,” although the word could not be seen in its entirety.
+Kate accessorized with a pair of thick, downy mittens to keep her hands warm, and added a bright crimson band slung loosely around her neck.
+The wide, seemingly knitted piece appeared to be a headband used to keep her hair that she had temporarily pulled down off her face.
+It was printed in white with large block letters that appeared to spell “perfect.”
 She also wore a pair of black sunglasses featuring round, mirrored lenses.

 Her long, sandy blond tresses were center-parted and casually styled.
 Loose waves cascaded halfway down her back, and shorter layers in the front framed her delicate features.

 In the first snap, Kate stood with her left side facing the camera.
-She slid her glove-covered thumbs beneath the straps of her suspenders where they attached at her waist and tugged gently, creating a slight tension that pulled them away from her torso.
+She slid her glove-covered thumbs beneath the straps of her suspenders, where they attached at her waist and tugged gently.
+This created a slight tension that pulled them away from her torso.

-The two subsequent photos showed Kate sitting in the snow with her legs crossed asymmetrically in front of her body, and her arms draped over her knees.
+The two subsequent photos showed Kate sitting in the snow with her legs crossed asymmetrically in front of her body and her arms draped over her knees.
 Kate lifted her chin and gazed off-camera in the second image, and turned and gazed directly at the camera in the last.

 Kate’s Instagram supporters loved the post, and couldn’t wait to express their adoration for her appearance.

-“Snow queen,” declared one fan.
+“Snow queen,” one fan declared.

-“Sick shades!” exclaimed a second person.
+“Sick shades!” a second person exclaimed.

-“Perfection,” remarked a third follower.
+“Perfection,” a third follower remarked.